-HSSEAS offers 28 academic and professional degree programs, including an interdepartmental graduate degree program in biomedical engineering.
+The school offers 28 academic and professional degree programs, including an interdepartmental graduate degree program in biomedical engineering.
 The Bachelor of Science degree is offered in Aerospace Engineering, Bioengineering, Chemical Engineering, Civil Engineering, Computer Science, Computer Science and Engineering, Electrical Engineering, Materials Engineering, and Mechanical Engineering.
-The undergraduate curricula leading to these degrees provide students with a firm foundation in engineering and applied science and prepare graduates for immediate practice of the profession as well as advanced studies.
+The undergraduate curricula leading to these degrees provide students with a solid foundation in engineering and applied science and prepare graduates for immediate practice of the profession as well as advanced studies.
 In addition to engineering courses, students complete about one year of study in the humanities, social sciences, and/or fine arts.

-Master of Science and Ph.D. degrees are offered in Aerospace Engineering, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Manufacturing Engineering (M.S. only), Materials Science and Engineering, and Mechanical Engineering.
-The Master of Engineering degree may be earned through the Engineering Executive Program.
+Master of Science and Ph.D. degrees are offered in Aerospace Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Manufacturing Engineering (M.S. only), Materials Science and Engineering, and Mechanical Engineering.
 The Engineer degree is a more advanced degree than the M.S. but does not require the research effort and orientation involved in a Ph.D. dissertation.
-For information on the Engineer degree, see Graduate Programs on page 23.
+For information on the Engineer degree, see Graduate Programs on page 24.
 A oneyear program leading to a Certificate of Specialization is offered in various fields of engineering and applied science.